By Chermayeff & Geismar, New York.

 With a monumental shift in strategy at hand that augurs for a seismic change in the environmental movement as a whole, Conservation International’s old mark — an illustration of pristine wildlife (see below) — no longer communicated its identity, or its mission.
 So the group came to Chermayeff & Geismar — which designed iconic logos for organizations such as National Geographic, PBS, and the Smithsonian Institution — to create a symbol that matches its new message.

-Old mark (below left) and new (below right)
+Old mark (above left) and new (right)

 Principal partner Sagi Haviv’s solution — a blue circle underlined in green — symbolizes our blue planet, emphasized, supported, and sustained.
 The mark can also be seen as a unique human form.
 As a result, the new mark works both as a powerful brand signal for Conservation International, and a critical new mission message.